neverfap-deluxe/nfd-api/content/email_seven_week_awareness_vol_2/eswa-vol2-day-7.md

 ## Week 7 - Blind Attention

-Welcome to Week 6 of the 7 Week Awareness Challenge Vol 1.
+Welcome to Week 7 of the 7 Week Awareness Challenge Vol 2.

-This week we are going to be focusing our attention
+This week we are going to be practicing an exercise called Blind Attention which is

+For further information on this practice, please visit the Blind Attention page on the website.

+{{< nfd_button "https://neverfapdeluxe.com/practices/blind-attention" "Blind Attention" >}}

+Otherwise, please login to the NeverFap Deluxe Dashboard in order to download the latest audio for this module.

+{{< nfd_button "https://neverfapdeluxe.com/dashboard" "NeverFap Deluxe Dashboard" >}}

 ## Script